Skip to contents

 Log ratios for bulk sequencing can be obtained through FACETS3 analysis.

-See ?bulk_lrr for full documentation.
+See ?exdata_bulk_lrr for full documentation.

 Table 6: Bulk log ratios table example